 - The disease is transmitted via contaminated food and water and so a vaccine will ensure that your child will not have to be extra careful when consuming food outside.

 - Hepatitis A does not have a cure and most children will recover on their own.
 However, the disease can be serious, and the vaccine prevents stress on the body.

 - In most cases of Hepatitis A in children, the symptoms are almost non-detectable.
 This makes it hard to diagnose and prevent the spreading of the disease.

 - While a vaccine will prevent the disease in a child, paediatric hepatitis A vaccine also helps curb an outbreak of an epidemic.

-Which Children Should Be Given Hepatitis A Vaccine?
+Which Children Should Be Given the Hepatitis A Vaccine?

 Children with a strong immune system who are between the ages of one to eighteen years can be given the Hepatitis A paediatric vaccine.
-This vaccine is especially recommended for children who are adopted as it is difficult to assess if the child has been exposed to conditions that could lead to the infection.
 The vaccination involves exposure to small amounts of the inactive pathogen.
-This allows the child’s body to develop a lifelong immunity to the disease.
+This allows the child’s body to develop lifelong immunity to the disease.

 Dosage of Hepatitis A Vaccine for Infants

 Your child’s paediatrician will explain the nature of the vaccine and will recommend that the vaccine be given in two dosages.
 The gap between dosages will be from six to eighteen months.

 Recommended Schedule of the Hepatitis A Vaccine for Children